nexxai/realitype/README.md

 If you are interested in the API calls to LanguageTool, they can be found at `/app/Http/Controllers/WordCheckController.php` The code is most definitely pretty but it works (most of the time).

+## Contributing

+All contributions are welcome and I will do my best to incorporate any submissions promptly.
+That said, this package will _NOT_ be actively maintained or updated so if you want to help, please open an issue or PR.